National Infertility and Pregnancy Loss Month

 For weeks I talked with both my husband and my doctor about whether to try again.
 I had just about given up hope when we had gotten pregnant, and I was devastated by the loss of the tiny life within me.
 Ultimately, we decided that we had been so over-the-moon about a third child that we had to try a little longer.
 Each month that I wasn’t pregnant and every time I saw a friend, or even a stranger, pregnant or with a newborn it felt like a stab in the heart.
 I was angry and jealous, hurting and guilt ridden.

 It has been more than a year since we lost our baby and it still hurts to talk about.
-We have a happy end to this story, a precious rainbow baby who is now 12 weeks old, but so many women don’t get that.
-I will admit that I spent most of my pregnancy trying to guard myself and not be too excited.
+We have a happy chapter to this story, a precious rainbow baby who is now 12 weeks old, but so many women don’t get that.
+I will admit that I spent most of my rainbow pregnancy trying to guard myself and not be too excited.
 When we got through the first trimester I thought about how someone in our family lost a baby at 18 weeks, when we got through 18 weeks I thought about how the baby wouldn’t be able to survive until at least 24 weeks.
 When we got to 24 weeks I wanted 30.
 Finally I was able to let myself relax and rejoice and make plans for a new baby in our house.

 https://www.stillbirthalliance.org/